Background-Independent CSS Bars

 Browser Support

-How the model works in different browsers depends only on how they do support :before and :after pseudo-elements.
+How the model works in different browsers depends only on how they do support ::before and ::after pseudo-elements.
 Everything goes fine in recent modern browsers, however, it would collapse in IE7 and down.
 Luckily, there is a great JavaScript fallback (used in demo) written by a very good people – IE7.js.

 The Last Bit